 Quick, convenient communication

-Text messages extend beyond the actual application, too.
-You can use it to send updates about application status.
+Texting candidates has benefits beyond the actual application, too.
+You can use texts to send updates about application status.
 If you use email, you risk those messages getting lost among the average 121 emails a person typically receives in a single day.

 “Response rates are incredibly high with text messaging vs. email,” says Gordon.
 “The text trend is a driving force in recruiting and job placement, and is quickly replacing regular mail and even email.”